1. General provisions

 4.4.2. read the completed text or its parts, draw attention to the strengths and weaknesses of the graduation theses written/being prepared;

-4.4.3. evaluate whether the thesis follows the “Requirements for student papers at the School of Business and Governance” and is ready for submission to the defence, and approve it by signing the reverse side of the title page and by approving the defence application;
+4.4.3. evaluate whether the thesis follows the “Requirements for student papers at the School of Business and Governance” and is ready for submission to the defence, and approve it by signing the defence application in OIS and where necessary, on a supplementary basis in accordance with the working arrangements agreed within the department.
+In the course of this process, the supervisor makes sure that the title of the thesis and its translation, as well as other information required in the defence application, are substantively and linguistically correct in the OIS.

-4.4.4. provide his/her evaluation of the graduation thesis in the Supervisor’s Opinion (see Appendix B) and forward it in writing to the Secretary of the Defence Committee and to the graduate at least 3 working days prior to the defence.
+4.4.4. provide his/her evaluation of the graduation thesis at least 2 working days prior to the defence in the Supervisor’s Opinion (see Appendix C) and forward it in writing to the Secretary of the Defence Committee or place it in the graduation thesis Moodle course, if required so by the arrangements of the defence committee.
 If the thesis has two supervisors, both supervisors shall provide the evaluation.

 4.5.
 Tasks of the supervisor do not include: